 Daily Notices (DN) and Statements of Account (SOA) combine multiple transaction types into one statement, enabling account-level management and reconciliation, and helps to manage payment due dates.
-These statements contain information about payments made, interest owing, credits on account and refunds issued.
+These statements contain information about payments made, interest owing, credits on account and disbursements issued.
 DNs are produced and delivered daily, unless there has been no activity for that period.
 SOAs are produced on the 25th day of each month.
 It is the responsibility of the client to monitor these statements and ensure no errors have been made on the account.

 The Importer DN and monthly SOA are issued by the business number (BN15), while the Broker DN and SOA are issued by the BN9.
 More information on business numbers is available by visiting Canada.ca.

 Both DNs and SOAs are sent electronically via electronic data interchange (EDI) in XML, EDIFACT or CADEX formats to EDI-enabled commercial clients.
 Importers do not require account security to obtain statements, the CBSA does not charge a fee for this service, and receiving such statements does not change the importer’s existing arrangements between the CBSA or their customs broker or service provider.

 EDI-enabled clients are those who have their own EDI connection, use the services of an EDI-enabled broker or an EDI-enabled third-party service provider.
 If an importer does not have direct access to EDI, they have the option of receiving their statements through a broker or third-party service provider connection.
 Importers who choose to receive their statements through a customs broker or third-party service provider can authorize only one broker or service provider to receive their statements.
 Any fees charged is an agreement between the client and their provider.
 Importers who choose to direct their DNs and SOAs to a customs broker or service provider allows the third party to see all transactions conducted by that importer; whereas a broker’s DN and SOA shows only the transactions for which that broker transmitted or filed.